Steric 5-cubes: Related polytopes

-This polytope is based on the 5-demicube, a part of a dimensional family of uniform polytopes called demihypercubes for being alternation of the hypercube family.
+These polytopes are based on the 5-demicube, a member of a dimensional family of uniform polytopes called demihypercubes for being alternation of the hypercube family.

-There are 23 uniform polytera (uniform 5-polytope) that can be constructed from the D_{5} symmetry of the 5-demicube, of which are unique to this family, and 15 are shared within the 5-cube family.
+There are 23 uniform polytera (uniform 5-polytopes) that can be constructed from the D_{5} symmetry of the 5-demicube, 8 of which are unique to this family, and 15 are shared within the 5-cube family.